npateman/contentfultest/data/events/mytestevent.md

 id: 145027bbcab044e88792d025acc0df8b
 ---

-I am just testing the creation of an event
+I am just testing the creation of an event.
+Just adding more text to invoke an update so that I can test email reporting.